BigBoland41/ModTracker/README.md

 To generate your own executable:
 - Install the pyinstaller library (make sure you also have other libraries installed)
-- Run pyinstaller --name ModTracker --onefile --noconsole main.py
+- Run pyinstaller --name "Mod Tracker" --onefile --noconsole --icon=icon.ico main.py
 - The executable can then be found in the newly generated dist directory

 To run unit tests, run the tests.py file.
 You can also test specific modules using a file with the test_ prefix.